-Sharon entered a doctoral program at Dalhousie as an Interdisciplinary PhD student with a CIHR fellowship in the CIHR Training Program in Ethics of Health Research and Policy.
-She conducted her Ph.D. research under Dr. Janice Graham’s supervision and graduated in May 2012.
+Sharon (@haronba) entered a doctoral program at Dalhousie as an Interdisciplinary PhD student with a CIHR fellowship in the CIHR Training Program in Ethics of Health Research and Policy.
+She conducted her PhD research under Dr. Janice Graham’s supervision and graduated in May 2012.
 Her dissertation, a study of the policy implications of pharmaceutical company funding of patients' groups, was awarded the Dalhousie University Faculty of Graduate Studies Doctoral Thesis Award for the university's most outstanding doctoral thesis in the humanities and social sciences.
-She is currently preparing a book manuscript based on this research.
-She is a member of Dr. Graham's Technoscience and Regulation Research Unit (TRRU) at Dalhousie and has a 2012 fellowship from the Pharmaceutical Policy Research Collaborative (PPRC).
+She is currently finalizing a book manuscript based on this research.
+She is a member of Dr. Graham's Technoscience and Regulation Research Unit (TRRU) at Dalhousie and had a 2012 fellowship from the Pharmaceutical Policy Research Collaborative (PPRC).